kanboard/documentation/content/en/v1/plugins/events.md

 });
 ```

-- The first argument is the event name (string)
+- The first argument is the event name (a string).
-- The second argument is a PHP callable function (closure or class method)
+- The second argument is a PHP callable function (a closure or class method).

-Adding a new event
+Adding a New Event
 ------------------

-To add a new event, you have to call the method `register()` of the class `Kanboard\Core\Event\EventManager`:
+To add a new event, call the `register()` method of the `Kanboard\Core\Event\EventManager` class:

 ```php
 $this->eventManager->register('my.event.name', 'My new event description');
 ```

-These events can be used by other components of Kanboard like automatic actions.
+These events can be used by other components of Kanboard, such as automatic actions.